MasterCraft Boat (NASDAQ:MCFT) Releases Q2 2022 Earnings Guidance

 MasterCraft Boat (NASDAQ:MCFT) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.790-$0.790 for the period, compared to the Thomson Reuters consensus estimate of $1.000.
 The company issued revenue guidance of $154.28 million-$154.28 million, compared to the consensus revenue estimate of $150.43 million.MasterCraft Boat also updated its FY 2022 guidance to $4.140-$4.140 EPS.

-MasterCraft Boat (NASDAQ:MCFT) last issued its quarterly earnings data on Wednesday, November 10th.
-The company reported $0.67 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.54 by $0.13.
+MasterCraft Boat (NASDAQ:MCFT) last issued its earnings results on Wednesday, November 10th.
+The company reported $0.67 EPS for the quarter, beating analysts’ consensus estimates of $0.54 by $0.13.
 MasterCraft Boat had a return on equity of 64.20% and a net margin of 10.07%.
-During the same quarter in the prior year, the firm earned $0.55 EPS.
-Research analysts anticipate that MasterCraft Boat will post 3.9 earnings per share for the current year.
+During the same period last year, the business posted $0.55 earnings per share.
+On average, equities research analysts predict that MasterCraft Boat will post 3.9 earnings per share for the current fiscal year.

-In other MasterCraft Boat news, Director Donald C. Campion sold 2,069 shares of the stock in a transaction on Tuesday, October 12th.
-The stock was sold at an average price of $26.46, for a total transaction of $54,745.74.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, Director Donald C. Campion sold 4,641 shares of the firm’s stock in a transaction on Monday, October 18th.
-The stock was sold at an average price of $26.47, for a total value of $122,847.27.
+In other MasterCraft Boat news, Director Donald C. Campion sold 2,069 shares of the business’s stock in a transaction on Tuesday, October 12th.
+The shares were sold at an average price of $26.46, for a total transaction of $54,745.74.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Donald C. Campion sold 4,641 shares of the business’s stock in a transaction on Monday, October 18th.
+The shares were sold at an average price of $26.47, for a total transaction of $122,847.27.
 The disclosure for this sale can be found here.
-Corporate insiders own 1.76% of the company’s stock.
+1.76% of the stock is currently owned by corporate insiders.

-Several institutional investors have recently bought and sold shares of MCFT.
-BNP Paribas Arbitrage SA raised its stake in MasterCraft Boat by 354.3% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 3,839 shares of the company’s stock worth $96,000 after acquiring an additional 2,994 shares during the last quarter.
-Invesco Ltd. raised its stake in MasterCraft Boat by 10.1% in the 3rd quarter.
-Invesco Ltd. now owns 32,654 shares of the company’s stock worth $818,000 after acquiring an additional 2,984 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in MasterCraft Boat by 1.5% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 77,708 shares of the company’s stock worth $1,949,000 after acquiring an additional 1,182 shares during the last quarter.
-Finally, Royal Bank of Canada raised its stake in MasterCraft Boat by 50.8% in the 3rd quarter.
-Royal Bank of Canada now owns 1,947 shares of the company’s stock worth $48,000 after acquiring an additional 656 shares during the last quarter.
-83.51% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of MCFT.
+Invesco Ltd. increased its holdings in shares of MasterCraft Boat by 10.1% in the third quarter.
+Invesco Ltd. now owns 32,654 shares of the company’s stock worth $818,000 after purchasing an additional 2,984 shares during the period.
+Royal Bank of Canada increased its holdings in shares of MasterCraft Boat by 50.8% in the third quarter.
+Royal Bank of Canada now owns 1,947 shares of the company’s stock worth $48,000 after purchasing an additional 656 shares during the period.
+BNP Paribas Arbitrage SA increased its holdings in shares of MasterCraft Boat by 354.3% in the third quarter.
+BNP Paribas Arbitrage SA now owns 3,839 shares of the company’s stock worth $96,000 after purchasing an additional 2,994 shares during the period.
+Finally, Bank of New York Mellon Corp increased its holdings in shares of MasterCraft Boat by 1.5% in the third quarter.
+Bank of New York Mellon Corp now owns 77,708 shares of the company’s stock worth $1,949,000 after purchasing an additional 1,182 shares during the period.
+83.51% of the stock is currently owned by institutional investors and hedge funds.

 Mastercraft Boat Holdings, Inc engages in the designing, manufacturing, and selling of boats.
 It operates through the MasterCraft, NauticStar, and Crest segments.
 The MasterCraft segment offers recreational performance boats used for water skiing, wakeboarding, and wake surfing activities and general recreational boating under product brands, such as MasterCraft and Aviar .